 - Bake about 20 minutes or until the crust is golden brown.
 Allow to rest at least 10 minutes before slicing.
 Serve with ice cream and enjoy!

 - Sometimes frozen berries can turn mushy if overcooked.
-I will often times add a cup of fresh fruit like blueberries and chopped strawberries to make sure I have a good consistency and texture.
+I will often times use a combination of fresh and frozen fruit to make sure I have good consistency and texture.

 Keywords: Blueberries, raspberries, strawberries, pie, galette, French